 While the NREM stages of sleep are marked with a decline in pulse rate, blood pressure and respiration rate, REM is marked with an increase.
 And of course, the well-know jerky eye-movements are occurring here.

-REM sleep is associated with memory consolidation and being good for learning.
+REM sleep is associated with memory consolidation and is good for learning.
 You might have noticed that you often dream about things that have happened that day.
 Interestingly, REM sleep is the time your brain sorts the short-term memories of the day into long-term memory storage.

 While there is a clear and definite pattern to our sleep cycles, it is worth keeping in mind the individual differences at play.
 We are all a little different; our physical stressors and emotions affect our sleep requirements, as do our age.

 And while I agree that it’s helpful to know about these stages, and certainly to bust some myths, I encourage you to focus on developing good sleep habits around the practicalities mentioned earlier in this post.
-Over-analyzing your sleep cycles and comparing them to those of other people is not going to help you, in fact is will only add pressure that you don’t need.
+Over-analyzing your sleep cycles and comparing them to those of other people is not going to help you, in fact, is will only add pressure that you don’t need.

 So relax and focus on what you can influence, such as your approach to sleep as a whole.